yuvalmGS/gigaspaces-wiki-jekyll/xap100/pojo-class-annotations.markdown

 ---
 layout: post100
-title:  Class Metadata
+title:  Class Annotations
 categories: XAP100
-parent: modeling-your-data.html
+parent: pojo-annotation-overview.html
-weight: 200
+weight: 100
 ---

 {% summary %}{% endsummary %}

-The [GigaSpaces API](./the-gigaspace-interface-overview.html) supports class and field-level decorations with POJOs.
-These can be specified via annotations on the space class source itself or external xml file accompanied with the class byte code files located within the jar/war.
-You can define common behavior for all class instances, and specific behavior for class fields.
+The [GigaSpaces API](./the-gigaspace-interface-overview.html) supports class level decorations with POJOs.
+These can be specified via annotations on the space class source itself  for all class instances.

 {%wbr%}